srg774/Phantom-Leap/README.md

 **https://srg774.github.io/Phantom-Leap/**

-Encouraged by the positive feedback from friends and family regarding the first iteration of the platform game I created, I decided to take it to the next level.
-Now, I’m approaching what may be the conclusion of my current game development project!
+Encouraged by the positive feedback from friends and family on the first iteration of my platform game, I decided to take the project to the next level.

-## Overview
+Initially, I wanted the theme to be personal, perhaps related to the type of work I do.
+However, with Halloween approaching and so many great assets available for that theme, I decided to shift in that direction.
+At first, I envisioned a pumpkin-head sprite jumping on bones (hence the name "SpriteBone"), but that didn’t quite look right.
+So, I switched to coffins instead.
+To add a bit of flair, I included a ghost or soul rising from the coffin as the sprite jumps up and down.
+I was mindful not to make it too similar to classic 8-bit games, and I think I managed to avoid that.

-I envisioned a Halloween theme with improved art, animation, effects, and music.
-Since the game mechanics and gameplay were reasonably well-developed, the main task was to determine which assets I needed and where to place them.
-Initially, I thought I could simply overlay things, but it required more iterations and tweaks than anticipated.
-However, I utilized a lot of what I learned to streamline the process.
+I envisioned a Halloween-themed game with enhanced art, animation, effects, and music.
+Since the core mechanics and game play were fairly developed, my main task was identifying which assets I needed and where to place them.
+Initially, I thought it would be a simple matter of overlaying assets, but it took more iterations and tweaks than I anticipated.
+However, I leveraged what I had learned to streamline the process.

-## Asset Sourcing

-I sourced many assets from [opengameart.org](https://opengameart.org), all under the CC0 license, to avoid issues with attribution.
-There, I found:
-- The pumpkin sprite
-- Music
-- Sound effects
-- The ghost

-The coffin was generated using Crayon AI, while the star background, text, and restart button were drawn directly.
-I chose a pixel art style for its familiarity and game-friendly appearance.
-Although I looked for crisp-looking sprites, they are not widely available.
-Additionally, I found a vast library of 8-bit style music and art, which is also nostalgic for me.
+Most of the assets were sourced from opengameart.org, all under the CC0 license to avoid any attribution issues.
+I found the pumpkin sprite, music, sound effects, and ghost there.
+The coffin was generated using Craiyon ai, while I created the starry background, text, and restart button myself.
+I opted for a pixel art style, given its nostalgic feel and suitability for the game's aesthetic.
+Although I sought crisp-looking sprites, they were somewhat hard to find.
+I did, however, come across a large collection of 8-bit style music and art, which fit the theme well.

-## Development Process

-This stage took another 7 hours of iterations and tweaks with ChatGPT.
-I developed everything offline this time on my Chromebook, using a text editor and running the `index.html` file to test the game before uploading it to GitHub directly.
-The process included a lot of page refreshes and, unlike my previous project which had 192 deplys and 7 hours of work, this time it was a single deployment that worked almost right away.
-The music needed a couple of page refreshes to load properly.
+I’ll provide a screenshot of the assets as a snapshot of this stage.
+It took a whole weekend of iterations and tweaks with ChatGPT to refine everything.
+This time, I developed the game offline on my Chromebook, using a text editor and testing it by running the index.html file locally before uploading to GitHub.
+This time, I achieved a single deployment that worked almost immediately.
+Only the music needed a few extra page refreshes to load properly.

-## Sound and Music

-I mostly play games without sound, but as I was upgrading this time, I wanted to see what was possible.
-I hope you enjoy the game, and happy Halloween!
+After finishing the game's design over the weekend, I spent two evenings packaging it as efficiently as I could.
+I explored Progressive Web Apps (PWA), a lightweight Google innovation that allows the game to work offline and function like a native app.
+While it’s been hit-or-miss on some devices, it works smoothly on my Android phone.
+I also tackled a steep learning curve with preview images, particularly for platforms like WhatsApp.
+I found that using images of a certain resolution or higher solved the issue.
+Now, I’m nearly ready for deployment.

+Thank you, and I hope you enjoy the game!